Guiziin227/Guiziin227/README.md

 <h1>📌Expertise</h1>
+Uma das minhas principais qualidades é a comunicação, com isso consigo trabalhar muito bem em grupo.
+As minhas principais especialidades são front-end, HTML, CSS, JS e TS e também em frameworks para estas tecnologias como React ou vue.<br>
-One of my main qualities is communication, with that I can work very well in groups.
-My main specialties are front-end, HTML, CSS, JS and TS and also in frameworks for these technologies like React or vue.
+<i></i>One of my main qualities is communication, with that I can work very well in groups.
+My main specialties are front-end, HTML, CSS, JS and TS and also in frameworks for these technologies like React or vue.</i>

 <h1>📚Tech Stack</h1>